 Before you get into the nitty-gritty, Greg says it’s as simple as lying on your back outside.

 “My top tip is to go outside and lie on your back under [the] sky,” he advises.
 “And it will capture you — it’s as simple as that.”

 If you’re thinking about purchasing a telescope, Greg recommends investing in a good pair of binoculars first, saying they’re fantastic for stargazing.
 He says the next step is getting yourself a star chart or planisphere, a simple hand-held device that shows a map of which stars are visible in the night sky at a particular time.

 As a general rule of thumb, Greg says if you ever notice a super bright light next to the moon, it’s most likely a planet.
-He says there’s also a number of apps and astronomy books out there that can tell you all about the big space events that have happened or are going to happen — and, according to Greg, we’re in the middle of one right now, as planets Jupiter and Saturn are both very visible at present.
+He says there’s also a number of apps and astronomy books out there that can tell you all about the big space events that have happened or are going to happen.

-But you don’t have to wait 20 years for the next must-see space event, Greg reckons there’s always something incredible to see, adding that, “People sometimes ask me… ‘when’s the best night to come?’ and I’ll go ‘tonight’ because every single night there [are] amazing things going on that will just blow your mind.”
+But you don’t have to wait for a special celestial event to catch a glimpse of the next must-see space event, Greg reckons there’s always something incredible to see, adding that, “People sometimes ask me… ‘when’s the best night to come?’ and I’ll go ‘tonight’ because every single night there [are] amazing things going on that will just blow your mind.”

 You also don’t have to drive all the way to the outback to get a good look either!
 While a long stretch of dark road is ideal, he says all you need is a darkened corner in your backyard that’s free of any outdoor lighting.